HollowEarthRadio/ongaku-music-server/ReadMe.md

 * Play uploaded MP3 files in any browser that supports Flash and/or HTML 5 audio (via jPlayer)
 * Edit common MP3 file tags in browser.
 * Songs organized into artist and album playlists.
+* Allow placeholders for songs that have no associated MP3.
+* Plugin support for expanding functionality without modifying core code.

 License
 -------